layer5io/docs/content/en/Cloud/getting-started/onboarding/getting-started-with-layer5-account/_index.md

 3. Creating an organization

 Organization are unit of tenant in Layer5 Cloud.
 Every user on Layer5 Cloud is part of at least one organization.
 You can create your own organization or join an existing one.
 By default you are the owner of the organization you create.
-For more information, see "About organizations."
+For more information, see "[Organizations](/cloud/identity/organizations/)".

 4. Creating a workspace

 Workspaces are logical group of shared set of resources like environments, connections, credentials, infrastructural designs and more.
 Every user on Layer5 Cloud is part of at least one workspace.
 You can create your own workspace or join an existing one.
 By default you are the owner of the workspace you create.
 You can share access to resouces in your workspaces through teams.
-For more information, see "About workspaces."
+For more information, see "[Workspaces](/cloud/workspaces/)".

 5. Viewing your Layer5 profile

-Your Layer5 profile tells people the story of your work through the recent activites, and infrastructure designs that you've published to Cloud catalog, the organization memberships you've chosen to publicize.
+Your Layer5 profile tells people the story of your work through the recent activites, designs that you've published to Cloud catalog.
 For more information, see "About your profile".